cowrie/docker-cowrie/README.md

 to build [Cowrie](https://github.com/micheloosterhof/cowrie)
 Docker images.

+# What is Cowrie

+Cowrie is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interaction performed by the attacker.

 # docker-compose volumes

 If you want to map local directories into the docker image, you need